Logo

 Are the data accurate?

 Most should be correct when they are from the proceedings.
-Otherwise, errors may exist, and corrections are welcome if you find some.
+Otherwise, I will search the web and try to find at least two sources both validating the data, and if not, I will exclude that event and record it here.
+Errors may exist, corrections are welcome if you find some.

 Are the data complete?